Answers to the 45 questions people ask most

 What actually is a Lok-N-Blok?

-An interlocking concrete block engineered to stack without mortar.
+An Envion composite interlocking building block engineered to stack without mortar.
 The male-female geometry locks horizontally and vertically.
 Pre-routed channels carry plumbing, electrical, and data.
 Each block weighs about 6 lbs so a single person can handle one without lifts.

 How is it different from CMU (cinder block)?